 This is why appreciating the importance of purpose, is very much a key to success in the new digital economy.
 There are businesses today applying technology of all kinds in all manner of ways, but surprisingly few are doing so in a truly focussed way.
 There are so many interesting distractions and great new ideas floating around it’s easy to see how those steering our businesses and signing-off projects and initiatives can be tempted away from the real objective.
 However, taking your eye off the ball like this will only waste money and resources and even accelerate your demise.

 Greg’s discussion last week emphasised the importance of purpose.
-Yes, I’ve been advising my clients on building their band models for years and setting purpose as the first of twelve coordinates they have to pin-point as they go through this process.
+Yes, I’ve been advising my clients on building their brand models for years and setting purpose as the first of twelve coordinates they have to pin-point as they go through this process.
 Nevertheless, when you drill down into some of the most oft-quoted wrong-turns in business history, there’s really no doubt that, in the fast-paced, digital world, the failure to recognise the importance of purpose is behind many of them.

 April 6, 2021